By completing and submitting an Entry Form, each participating artist agrees to be bound by the following terms and conditions of entry:

 - may be requested to physically sign a licence and consent form relating to the artwork, prior to the competition being finalised.
 Failure to sign the licence will entitle the National Indigenous Australians Agency to remove the artist’s artwork from the Competition.

 - agrees that the Commonwealth as represented by the National Indigenous Australians Agency may publish, on the 2022 National NAIDOC Poster and in any other material in which the artwork is used or reproduced, any personal information provided by the winning artist in connection with their entry including, but not limited to, the winning artist’s name, age, community and State/Territory of residence; and

 - warrants that at the time of accepting the award offer there is no cultural or religious reason or any other impediment that prevents the winning artwork from being exhibited, published or reproduced.

-- The Commonwealth’s purpose in using the winning art work is limited to the following purposes, and anything incidental to such purposes:
+- The Commonwealth’s purpose in using, or sublicensing the use of, the winning artwork is limited to the following purposes, and anything incidental to such purposes:

-- being used as part of images in NAIDOC’s social media (i.e. Facebook);
+- being used as part of images in NAIDOC’s social media (eg Facebook);

 - being used in the National NAIDOC Award Ceremony Program;